flashbots/flashtestations/README.md

    a.
 Should only be callable from a TEE-controlled address

    b.
-Verify TEE Quote with Automata's DCAP verifier
+Verify TEE Quote

    c.
 Extract and store:
       - TEE address (from reportData[0:20])
-      - App data hash validation (reportData[20:52] must match keccak256(address(this) || appData))
+      - Extended registration data for the application to use (keccak of the extended data must match reportData[20:52])
-      - Full parsed report body
+      - Full parsed report body for cheap access to TD report data fields
       - Raw quote for future verification
-      - Application-specific user data
+      - Quote hash for indexing

 1. **Verify Flashtestation Transaction**

    a.
 Policy contract checks signature against registry of registered TEEs

    b.
-Policy derives WorkloadId from the stored report body
+Policy computes WorkloadId from the stored report body

    c.
+Checks if computed WorkloadId is in the approved list

+   d.
 Emit an event indicating the block was built by a particular TEE device

 1. **Invalidating a TEE Device**